MutmainX/StudyRemainderBot/README.md

     ```bash
     python bot.py
     ```
+8.  ## Set Remainders.
+Once set, you will keep getting remainders even after you close local server
 ---

-### ☁️ You can deploy it with Replit for free
+### ☁️ You can deploy it online through various platforms

-Create new py project there
-Paste the Code
-Install dependecies
-Add keys in Secrets
-Deploy